-In these 'almost' post-Covid times, we will still maintain appropriate infection precautions.
+In what we hope will be post-Covid times, we will maintain appropriate infection precautions.
 We clean inside the vehicle each day and avoid queues and crowds.
 Hand sanitising gel will be available.
 Please discuss any health concerns with us before signing up.
 Health matters are covered in more detail in the trip information you will receive after registration.